avshmygol/askme/README.md

 ____

-Application "askme" is learning clone askme.fm
+The "askme" is a training clone of the application "askme.fm"

 ____